 2024-25 REEESNe Student Conference

 With generous support from its external sponsor, as well as from the Yale MacMillan Center's Russian, East European, & Eurasian Studies Program and Central Asia Initiative and from the Carnegie Corporation of New York and the Edward J. and Dorothy Clarke Kempf Memorial Fund, REEESNe is holding its annual FREE student conference at Yale University on March 29-30, 2025.
 This event brings together undergraduate students and students in Master's programs (including students doing Master's-level work in doctoral programs) from across the northeast.
 The conference features panels of student research presentations, roundtables for sharing of student experience with endeavors such as internships and activism, a professionalization panel with alumni who have applied their REEES-related expertise to diverse careers, cultural events, and more.
-Presentation proposals and financial aid applications were due by February 3rd, 2025
+Presentation proposals and financial aid applications were due by February 3rd, 2025.
+In-person attendance for non-participants is permitted without registration (we ask that only participants join in the meals); online attendance of the hybrid sessions is also possible via the links below.

 Conference Schedule